Longueuil: Public transportation

 The Réseau de transport de Longueuil (RTL) provides bus service in Longueuil.
-There are 77 bus routes and 12 shared taxi routes serving 139,374 passengers per day, and 32,738,155 passengers in 2011.
-Almost all bus lines of the RTL terminate at the Longueuil Bus Terminus.
-Many buses terminating at the other main bus terminus, Brossard-Panama, cross the Champlain Bridge to arrive at the Terminus Centre-Ville in downtown Montreal (under the 1000 de la Gauchetière office tower, at Bonaventure Metro).
+There are 80 bus routes and 12 shared taxi routes, with a ridership of approximately 18 million passengers in 2022.
+Ridership prior to the COVID-19 pandemic was approximately 30 million passengers.
+Almost all bus lines of the RTL terminate at the Longueuil Bus Terminus, or the Panama REM station in nearby Brossard.
+Prior to the opening of the REM South Shore branch, many buses normally terminating at Panama station crossed the Champlain Bridge during peak hours to arrive at the Terminus Centre-Ville in downtown Montreal (under the 1000 de la Gauchetière office tower, at Bonaventure Metro).

 The city is also served by the Longueuil–Université-de-Sherbrooke Metro station, adjacent to the Longueuil bus terminus.
 The station connects to downtown Montreal via the Yellow Line of the Metro.
 The Réseau de transport métropolitain (RTM) runs the Mont-Saint-Hilaire commuter train line also serves the south shore.
 The only commuter train station in the city of Longueuil is Longueuil–Saint-Hubert station.
 Until the mid-1950s, Longueuil was served by interurban streetcars operated by the Montreal and Southern Counties Railway.

 Longueuil also has a small airport, Saint-Hubert Airport.
 It is one of Canada's most important general aviation airports, ranked 12th busiest airport by aircraft movements.

 A small marina, the Réal-Bouvier Marina is located on the Saint Lawrence River in the borough of Le Vieux-Longueuil.
 The Old Port of Montreal–Longueuil Ferry is a seasonal ferry service links the Réal-Bouvier Marina to the Jacques Cartier Pier in the Old Port of Montreal.